zachary-chiodini/Unit-Perceptron-Regression/README.md

     and <i>h << 1</i>.
     This training algoirthm has some additional operations not present in (11).
     The learning rate is divided by the second derivative of the <i>SSE</i> function.
-    A higher second derivative implies that the curvature of the <i>SSE</i> function is steeper and narrower, which means a smaller learning rate is necessary to avoid grossly overshooting the minimum.
+    A larger second derivative implies that the curvature of the <i>SSE</i> function is steeper and narrower, which means a smaller learning rate is necessary to avoid grossly overshooting the minimum after incrementing each element in <b>Ω</b>.
+    By dividing the learning rate by the second derivative, the potential for overshooting is reduced.
     This training algorithm also utilizes the Nesterov accelerated gradient algorithm, which is beyond the scope of this page.
 </p>
 <hr>